MartyWYCheng/minimal/index.md

 # About me

 Hello!
 My name is Wen-Yu Cheng, but everyone calls me Marty!
-I've been passionate about creating things from a young age and have proven to be a resourceful researcher with large amounts of experience in rapid prototyping, robotics, and prosthetics.
-My passions also extend to communicating complex ideas in academic/grant writing, public speaking, and making web content.
-I've also led numerous project groups that have been rewarded with awards and extra funding.
+I've been passionate about creating things from a young age and have proven to be a resourceful researcher with large amounts of experience in <ins>rapid prototyping</ins>, <ins>robotics</ins>, and <ins>prosthetics.</ins> My passions also extend to communicating complex ideas in <ins>academic/grant writing</ins>, <ins>public speaking</ins>, and making <ins>web content</ins>.
+I've also had experience leading numerous project groups that have been rewarded with awards and extra funding.
 Helping people understand and solving tough problems makes me happier than anything else!
-I am currently in the final stages of my PhD program in Computer Science, and I'm highly interested in AI and data analytics applications in Human-Robot Interaction (HRI) and Human-Computer Interaction (HCI).
+I am currently in the final stages of my PhD program in Computer Science, and I'm highly interested in <ins>AI</ins> and <ins>data analytics</ins> applications in Human-Robot Interaction <ins>(HRI)</ins> and Human-Computer Interaction <ins>(HCI)</ins>.

 # Experience